Learn how to make Greek yogurt with only two ingredients! You can enjoy perfect fresh greek yogurt simply and economically in a few hours!

 Two ceramic bowls with yogurt, a spoon on a cloth napkin, fig halves, walnuts, a honey dipper and a jar with honey. and a detail of another bowl.

 • I use my microwave oven above my stove to keep the milk warm enough for fermentation.
-The light under it is provides enough warmth (I prove my bread in there as well).
+The light under it provides enough warmth (I prove my bread in there as well).

-How to enjoy greek yogurt
+How to enjoy Greek yogurt

 There are so many possibilities!